nanobox-io/nanobox-docs/source/cli/halt.html.md

 title: halt
 ---

-The `halt` command halts the currently running nanobox VM.
+The `halt` command shuts down the currently running nanobox VM.

+Nanobox/Vagrant will first attempt to gracefully shut down the machine by running the guest OS shutdown mechanism.
+If this fails, it will effectively just shut off power to the virtualized machine.

 ### Usage
 ```shell